Welcome to SATA

 e.
 To liaise with tribunal members and staff in other provinces and in the federal jurisdiction and with

 Administrative tribunals have a tremendous influence on our daily lives.
 As part of the quasi-judicial system, administrative tribunals decide rights and entitlements related to licensing, status of people and things, and money and benefits owed.

 - agencies, boards and commissions of provincial government

 - public-sector appeal bodies and committees for municipalities, colleges and universities

 - appeal and discipline committees for professional organizations, sports groups, unions and other associations.

-We are incorporated as a Non-Profit Corporation under the name, Saskatchewan Administrative Tribunals Association (SATA).
-We held the inaugural Founding Meeting, on June 7, 2012, in Regina where the bylaws were adopted and the initial Board of Directors was elected.
+Partly as a result of the Ombudsman’s recommendations, Saskatchewan Administrative Tribunals Association (SATA) was incorporated as a Non-Profit Corporation.
+SATA held its inaugural founding meeting, on June 7, 2012, in Regina where the bylaws were adopted and the initial Board of Directors was elected.